-Lutefisk, originally a Scandinavian food tradition that was imported to the United States, is a popular Christmas tradition in the U.S. even more than it is in the Scandinavian countries of Denmark, Sweden, Norway, and Finland.
+Lutefisk is a Scandinavian food tradition that was imported to the United States.
+As a Christmas delicacy, it is even more popular in the U.S. than it is in the Scandinavian countries of Denmark, Sweden, Norway, and Finland.

 How Did It Become a Dish?

-Since there was a lack of major salt deposits in the area, in order to store fish, drying seemed the best process for preserving whitefish—a process known for millennia.
-Stockfish is very nutrient-rich, and you can assume that it was also consumed domestically, although it was during the boom in the stockfish trade in the late Middle Ages, the product became accessible throughout Scandinavia, as well as the rest of Europe.
+In other regions, salting was the method used to preserve fish, but Scandinavia lacks major salt deposits.
+For millennia, drying was the best process to preserve whitefish in Scandinavia.
+Stockfish is very nutrient-rich, and you can assume that dried stockfish was was consumed domestically in the region.
+There was a boom in the dried stockfish trade in the late Middle Ages, and the product became accessible throughout Scandinavia, as well as the rest of Europe.

 During the time, historian Olaus Magnus, who lived during the first half of the 1500s and wrote "The History of the Nordic People."